-Marketing managers design and direct marketing plans for their company, including developing pricing strategies, overseeing product trends, and performing competitor research.
+Marketing managers design and direct marketing plans for their company.
+The develop pricing strategies, oversee product trends, and perform competitor research.
 The position may require several years of work experience in marketing, and some companies may require an MBA.

 - Financial Analyst

 Financial analysts analyze investment decisions for both businesses and individuals.
 They provide advice on investing in stocks and bonds and measure the historical performance of investments while projecting future growth.
 Business majors with a concentration in finance qualify for entry-level positions.

 Visit our career page to learn more about how you can succeed in business management, including the skills employers desire, available credentials in the field, and salary potential.

 What to Expect in a Bachelor's in Business Management Program

 Both online and on-campus management degrees typically require students to complete 120 credits of general education, major/core, and elective coursework.
 A bachelor's in business management usually includes classes in economics, marketing, organizational behavior, business law and ethics, information technology, and business statistics.

 In the final semester, business students generally complete either an internship or a capstone project.
 Both of these experiences allow for practical, real-world application of theories and concepts they explore throughout the program.
 Alternatively, some business programs may require comprehensive exams.